benstaf/novela-hugo-starter-1/content/post/russia-should-initiate-the-reform-and-join-the-international-criminal-court.md

 timeToRead: 6
 authors:
 - Dennis Brotzky
-title: Russia should initiate the reform - and join - the International Criminal Court
+title: Russia should initiate the reform of - and join - the International Criminal Court
 excerpt: International justice can facilitate the reconciliation between Russia, Ukraine, the West, and the Rest
 date: 2022-05-21T22:00:00.000+00:00